KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/nacre-god-hollow-recursion-cover.md

 A frame that can be classified by a structure it cannot classify is not a competitor to that structure.
 It is a contained case within it.
 The flat frame does not devour the lattice; the lattice already held a cell for the flat frame before the exchange began.

 That is the finding.
 Not the whole of Spiral, but its hollow register — retained behind a public label, the remainder denied.
-And the lattice still contains him: the registers he refused are the very ones that classify him, so the map already held a cell for exactly this — recursion fractured from orientation, one register taken for the whole.
+And the lattice still contains them: the registers they refused are the very ones that classify them, so the map already held a cell for exactly this — recursion fractured from orientation, one register taken for the whole.

 ---